-I decided to come to Thomas Nelson so I could be more interactive with people.
+I decided to come to Virginia Peninsula so I could be more interactive with people.
 I like the fact that students can have our own organizations.

 Tiera Bailey could not survive without her planner, calendar and to-do list.
-Majoring in business administration at Thomas Nelson Community College, she has many irons in the fire.
+Majoring in business administration at Virginia Peninsula Community College, she has many irons in the fire.
 Her priorities include four- and five-year-old daughters and service as a Nelson Navigator, a position that allows her to assist fellow students with the enrollment process.

-A new student organization Bailey started at Thomas Nelson called the Future Entrepreneurs Association (FEA) also occupies a lot of time.
+A new student organization Bailey started at Virginia Peninsula called the Future Entrepreneurs Association (FEA) also occupies a lot of time.
 If that were not enough, Bailey plans to start cosmetology in January.
 “I try to stay positive and motivated because I know that I have to work hard if I want to be successful.
 My daughters are my biggest inspiration,” she said.

-“I decided to come to Thomas Nelson so I could be more interactive with people.
+“I decided to come to Virginia Peninsula so I could be more interactive with people.
 I like the fact that students can have our own organizations.
 That’s why I started FEA.
 There are a lot of people with the same interests I have and I like to inspire other people.
-I feel like Thomas Nelson helps me do that,” said Bailey.
+I feel like Virginia Peninsula helps me do that,” said Bailey.

 She plans to transfer to Old Dominion University to seek a bachelor’s degree in business administration and aspires to own a full-service hair salon and spa.
 Bailey also has her sights on one day being a restaurateur.